timothyhsieh/form_access/README.txt

 REQUIREMENTS
 ------------

-This module requires no modules outside of Drupal core.
+This module requires the Drupal Core Forum module and the contributed ACL module.

 PERMISSIONS